soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### Pattern

-The string "userpwd=" followed by any combination of up to 60 letters or digits.
+The string "userpwd=" followed by any combination of up to 60 lowercase letters or digits.

 ### Checksum